 These Buffalo Chicken Dip Pretzel Bites will drive you bonkers!
-Make them once and you are sure to get request for them often.
+Make them once and you are sure to get requests for them often.
 This is a perfect recipe for all kinds of occasions.
 Make them for game day, fight night, birthday parties, or just because it’s Tuesday.

 Once again we’re back to the wonderful world of pretzels.
 We love pretzels so much, that one day we’ll probably write a small eBook about the delicious dough creations.
 Right now, we’re going to get into our current obsession: Buffalo Chicken Dip Pretzel Bites.